JKahtava/DevDataProductsProjThree/ShinyPres.md

 to predict the price of a diamond from the R `diamonds` data set.

-There are options in the Shiny app where the user can select the weight (carat) as the input parameter.
-The prediction is based on carats.
-In addition, the app has pulldown menus for diamond cut and diamond color.
+The Shiny app uses linear regression modeling for estimating diamond value based on the weight (carat) selected by the user.
+In addition,  the app has two pulldown menus for diamond cut and diamond color.
 These allow a comparison of how the predicted value of the  diamond changes based on these parameters.
+The app allows the user to try out different color-cut combinations for each carat selected.

 The shiny app can be found at: